LassiKuisma/Geo-Quiz/backend/README.md

 1. Perform steps in setup section
 2. `npm run dev`
-3. Note: might have to change frontend's api url in `../frontend/.env`
+3. If running frontend in development mode:
+   - check that url in `../frontend/.env` has same port as backend

 ### Production mode